psgc-laravel-packages/accessControl/README.md

 For widgets, both roles are allowed 'index' access (eg, to view a list of widgets).
 However, a staff role can only update a widget if it 'owns' the widget.
 Ownership is determined by a closure, which can delegate the ownership logic to the model (as shown), or implement the logic inline inside the closure itself.

+If a user has multiple roles, then access will be granted if any one of the roles allows access based on the rules described above.

 ## Usage:

 1. extend base class AccessManager...